mhayashi1120/Gauche-text-relative-date/README.md

 - next thu == next Thursday
 - next mon == Next Monday
 - 03:04 == The nearest 03:04am (depend on the weight setting)
+- 29, Feb == The nearest February 29 or March 1

 ## Examples (date->relative-date)